 I discovered recently, through the personal loss of my mother, that the beautiful act of journaling, can form a delightful memoir for your children in the future.
 I had the joy of reading some of my mother's journal notes which reminded me, of some of the joy she experienced in life.
 In the months post her passing, this was a very comforting experience, which helped me go through her belongings with joy in my heart rather than sorrow.

 The act of journaling then becomes a cross-generational legacy, that can bring joy back into your life.
 Then when you have gone it can also bring joy back into the life of the loved ones you leave behind, at a time when it often feels like the joy has departed at the moment you left.

 Would you benefit from journaling in your life?
 Would you like to leave a legacy behind to comfort your children once you have gone?

-If you would like to know more about how journaling mindfully can bring joy, release and a legacy of love?
-Reach out for a FREE mindfulness discovery session today.
+Would like to know more about how journaling mindfully can bring joy, release and a legacy of love?

 The healing potential of your words begins with you!